A woman is seated and looking off to her side at something out of the frame.

 • Consider margin investing for nonretirement accounts.

 • Take note when buying a security using unsettled funds.
-You'll incur a violation if you sell that security before the funds used to buy it settle.
+You'll incur a restriction if you sell that security before the funds used to buy it settle.

 • Review settlement dates of securities sales that have generated unsettled credits.